maxgerhardt/SC18IS602B-arduino/README.md

 * VSS to GND
 * VDD to 3.3V
-* SDA and SCL to your boards I2C bus
+* SDA and SCL to your board's I2C bus
-* MISO, MOSI, SCLK and SS0 to SS3  **or** SS0 to SS3 as GPIOs to wherever your like
+* MISO, MOSI, SCLK and SS0 to SS3 to your target device's SPI bus(ses) **or** SS0 to SS3 as GPIOs to wherever your like
 * RESET to some pin on your microcontroller (optional)
 * INT is not used, data buffer is polled instead